-OC COVID-19 Hospitalizations Fall, but 29 More Deaths Logged - NewsBreak
+OC COVID-19 hospitalizations fall, but 29 more deaths logged - NewsBreak

 Related

-Nearly 8,000 more COVID-19 cases were confirmed in Los Angeles County over a three-day period ending Monday, along with 25 new virus-related fatalities.
+LOS ANGELES (CNS) — Nearly 8,000 more COVID-19 cases were confirmed in Los Angeles County over a three-day period ending Monday, along with 25 new virus-related fatalities.
 According to the county Department of Public Health, 3,701 new infections were reported Saturday, along with 2,627 Sunday and 1,596 on Monday.
-The new cases gave the...

 mynewsla.com